PHPOpenDocs/PHPOpenDocs/src/Learning/docs/best_practice_exceptions.md

     }
 }
 ```
-This code works and is fine until it comes to be used.
+This code works and looks fine, but contains a nasty aspect that is revealed when someone uses it:

 ```php